-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
+If you read French, click on the French flag below to access the original, correct text:

 Muck-dive near the pontoon

-I regret, moreover, not to have been able to enjoy the site more, during my stay there in July.
-Because of this damn stingray stingI had to spend three days in the dry time to heal properly...
-Private dives!
-Infuriating.
+I regret not having been able to enjoy the site more during my little stay there in July.
+Because of this damn stingray stingI had to spend three days in the dry to heal properly...
+No more diving!
+Very annoying.

 They were trained and our guide Oslan had a good run behind them to catch up, they remained a few moments separated from him, without seeing him anymore, which gave them long minutes of stress.
 Fortunately, we were at the end of the dive and already in the 5-6 meters zone for a while ...

 Near the island, the bottom is about 20 meters deep, which makes the exploration rather comfortable.
 But be careful not to get caught up in the time: busy as we are with the little beasts, we reach the no-decompression limits without even realizing it...
 Better watch your dive computer!
 Finally, visibility being what it is, I cannot recommend enough to stay close to your buddy.
 An incident can happen so quickly.